Białowieża Forest: Logging

-Some 84% of the 60000 ha of Polish forest is outside the national park; almost half of all the wood in the forest is dead – 10 times more than in managed forests – with half the 12,000 species depend on decaying logs, including the near-threatened beetle Cucujus cinnaberinus.
+Some 84% of the 60000 ha of Polish forest is outside the national park.
+Almost half of all the wood in the forest is dead, 10 times more than in managed forests, with half the 12,000 species depending on decaying logs, including the near-threatened beetle Cucujus cinnaberinus.
 Traditional forest management would remove the dead wood, as a fire risk.
 In 2011, Zdzisław Szkiruć, director of the Białowieża National Park, said that cutting and replanting allows for re-establishment of the forest in 50 years, rather than the 300–400 years that nature would require; environmentalist Janusz Korbel argued that the unique nature of the primeval forest demands a lighter style of management.
-Andrzej Kraszewski, Poland's Environment Minister from February 2010 to November 2011, sought to increase protection over the whole forest, starting with a more modest 12000–14000 ha expansion, against opposition from the local community and the Forestry Service.
+Andrzej Kraszewski, Poland's environment minister from February 2010 to November 2011, sought to increase protection over the whole forest, starting with a more modest 12000–14000 ha expansion, against opposition from the local community and the Forestry Service.

 Environmentalists say that logging is threatening the flora and fauna in the forest, including species of rare birds, such as the white-backed woodpecker, who lost 30% of their population in forestry-managed areas in the 1990s and 2000s.
 Poland's state forestry board claims the logging is for protection and for ecological reasons, protecting against the European spruce bark beetle.
 In 2012, the amount of wood that can be extracted by foresters annually was briefly reduced from about 120000 m3 to 48500 m3, approximately 20,000,000 board feet, most which is sold locally, mainly as firewood.